moldedbits/swift-style-guide/README.markdown

 >
 > You shouldn't call the data source method `tableView(_:cellForRowAtIndexPath:)` directly.

+This is the same as the `#selector` syntax.
 When in doubt, look at how Xcode lists the method in the jump bar – our style here matches that.

 ![Methods in Xcode jump bar](screens/xcode-jump-bar.png)